patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 In distinct terminals, start the remote module application with the `dev` command, then the host application with the `dev` command.
-Refresh the host application, you should see similar logs if you open the dev tools.
+👉 In separate terminals, start the remote module application with the `dev` command, then the host application with the `dev` command.
+Refresh the host application, you should see similar logs if you open the dev tools:

 ```bash
 [shell] Found 1 remote modules to register